shlomil/sab-message-port/README.md

 | Async read | ~50,000 msg/s | ~25 MB/s |

 Blocking reads are faster because `Atomics.wait` wakes with lower latency than the async event loop.
 Use blocking reads in worker threads for maximum performance; use async reads on the main thread or when you need to interleave with other async work.

-Large messages (hundreds of KB) are chunked automatically with no API changes needed.

 ## Requirements